-Sources of Graduate Financial Support
+Sources of Financial Support for Form I-20

-Financial Support can come from any combination of the following sources in the U.S. or abroad:
+Financial support can come from any combination of the following sources in the U.S. or abroad:

 A current bank statement signed by a bank official.
-The statement must indicate the opening date, and the current balance.
+The statement must indicate the opening date and the current balance.
 If the bank statement is from China, funds must be frozen at the time the I-20 is issued.

-University funds such as a scholarship, assistantship or fellowships.
+University funds such as a scholarship, assistantship, or fellowships.